-- TRS 1113 Technical English A course in the principles and mechanics of communication applicable to the fields of technology.
-It stresses letter writing, report writing, terminology, and style used in the several types of communication related to this field.
-Three hours; 3 credits. - TRS 1213 Technical Mathematics: Algebra A review of the fundamentals of high school algebra, the number system, simple and quadratic equations, hours; 3 credits.
-TRS 1 315 Technical Mathematics: Algebra and Trigonometry - This course is designed to provide the opportunity for technical students to develop an understanding of appropriate mathematical principles and their uses in working successfully with the technical subject matter which is included in subsequent courses of study.
-Five hours; 5 credits.
-TRS 1 324 Technical Mathematics: Analytic Geometry and Calculus - Prerequisite: TRS 1315.
-Basic analytic geometry procedures and introduction to calculus.
-The principles of differentiation and intergration are developed and applied in the solution of technical electronic problems.
-Four hours; 4 credits.
-TRS '1 412 Computational Methods - Basic principles and procedures in mathematical and technical computations with aid of various mathematical tables and formulas, printing and electronic calculators.
+TRS 1316 Technical Mathematics - A study of algebra and trigonometry teaching the mathematical skills which are necessary for successful completion of the technical courses in the Electronic Technology curriculum.
+Six hours: 6 credits.
+TRS 1412 Computational Methods - Basic principles and procedures in mathematical and technical computations with aid of various mathematical tables and formulas, printing and electronic calculators.
 It includes the rearranging of formulas to accommodate the calculators and programming the calculator, either manually or card programming.
 Three hours; 2 credits.
-TRS I 513 Cost Estimating - An introduction to the principles and methods of estimating and to developing a system of doing quantity surveys.
+TRS 1513 Cost Estimating - An introduction to the principles and methods of estimating and to developing a system of doing quantity surveys.
 Designed to include some of the kinds of estimates that are commonly used in manufacturing and construction situations.
-Five hours; 3 credits.
-TRS 1 613 Drafting for Electronics - An elementary course designed for electronics students.
-Use of templates, including lettering templates; fundamentals of drawing room practices; electric current drawing; terms symbols and standards.
+Five hours: 3 credits 1613 TRS Drafting for Electronics - An elementary course designed for electronic technology students.
+The course covers the use of templates, including lettering templates; fundamentals of drawing and drafting room practices; electrical circuit drawing, terms, symbols and standards.
 Emphasis is placed on construction and interpretation of typical electrical circuits.
 Five hours; 3 credits.
-TRS 1 813 Industrial Psychology - The study of practical applied psychology, designed essentially to meet the needs of the technical student.
+TRS 1713 Technical Physics I - A fundamental course covering basic principles of physics which are applicable to the need of electronic technicians.
+The course includes the nature of scientific measurement, properties of matter, machine and basic machine, and the solution of problems related to these areas are stressed.
+Four hours; 3 credits.
+TRS 1723 Technical Physics II - An examination of the theory and applications of heat and temperature, sound and wave motion, light and illumination, optical measurement and the nature of atomic theory.
+Four hours; 3 credits.
+Industrial Psychology - The study of practical applied psychology, TRS 1813 designed essentially to meet the needs of the technical student.
 Includes behavior, development, human relations, leadership, selection of employees, individual differences, working conditions, hours and related labor problems.
 Three hours; 3 credits.
-TRS 2 2214 Technical Physics - This course emphasizes the essential materials of general physics.
+Technical Physics - This course emphasizes the essential materials of TRS 2214 general physics.
 The subject matter includes the properties of matter and sound, heat, dynamics, electricity, magnetism, radio activity and light.
 Six hours; 4 credits.
-TRS 2 2224 Technical Physics - A continuation of TRS 2214.
+TRS 2224 Technical Physics - A continuation of TRS 2214.
 Six hours; 4 credits.
-TRS 2 2313 Strength of Materials - A course in the field of structural design, consisting of an introductory study of statics and strength of materials.
-Emphasis is given to the analysis of forces in simple structures, and the study of steel, wood and concrete used in the design of shafts, beams and logarithms progression, determinants, binomial theorem and the theory course consists of the function of angles as well as their application to right and oblique triangles, polar and parametric equations.
-Three of equations.
+TRS 2313 Strength of Materials - A course in the field of structural design, consisting of an introductory study of statics and strength of materials.
+Emphasis is given to the analysis of forces in simple structures, and the columns.
 Three hours; 3 credits.

+study of steel, wood and concrete used in the design of shafts, beams and